Author: kenny

 Run Timing

 Spring run (March–May): Spawning run — fish have wintered in the rivers and are in pre-spawn condition.
 Large fish in prime condition.
 The most consistent run on most Great Lakes tributaries.
+Less weather risk than the fall; fish are in the rivers for longer windows.

 Best Great Lakes Steelhead Rivers